eda-ricercatore/gulyas-scripts/notes/skill-set.md

 + skill set:
 	- Solid foundation in computer science, with strong competencies in algorithms, data structures, software design, web security, and building large, distributed systems
 	- Excel at planning, working multi-functionally, leading execution across teams to meet commitments and deliver with predictability
 	- Demonstrate a track record of leading teams, including hiring, onboarding, and professional development.
 You inspire your team to reach higher.
-You’re as good as explaining “why” as you are “how”
+You're as good as explaining “why” as you are “how”
 	- Experience implementing tools, process, internal instrumentation, methodologies and resolving blockages
 	- Demonstrated ability to recruit and hire top talent
 	- Comfortable managing teams/projects with tight deadlines and short release cycles